In Your Dreams (Stevie Nicks album): Singles

 The first single, "Secret Love", was released on January 13, 2011.
-The single was made available for immediate digital download by pre-ordering the album from stevienicks.warnerreprise.com.
+The single was made available for immediate digital download by pre-ordering the album from online.
 It is an updated, yet faithful adaptation of the demo that has circulated on the Internet.
 "Secret Love" peaked at No. 20 on the Billboard Adult Contemporary chart.

 A video for "Cheaper Than Free", featuring David A. Stewart, was also released.

 "Soldier's Angel" was released to some radio outlets on May 27, 2011.
-Although the song has not been confirmed to be a single, it has received promotional airplay from several radio stations and by purchasing the song through the Lifetime Network as a download supports "The Yellow Ribbon Fund" for the U.S. Military.
+Although the song has not been confirmed to be a single, it has received promotional airplay from several radio stations and purchases of the song through the Lifetime Network as a download supports "The Yellow Ribbon Fund" for the U.S. Military.

 On June 16, 2011, it was announced that "For What It's Worth" would be released as the second single for In Your Dreams, according to a press release issued by Live Nation, which also announced Nicks' concert tour.
 The single was released to radio on July 11, 2011.
 The music video for the single was released on August 24, 2011.
 "For What It's Worth" debuted on the Billboard Adult Contemporary chart at No. 25 on September 22, 2011.

 A video for "Moonlight (A Vampire's Dream)" was released on October 13, 2011.

 Critical reception

 Upon release, the album received mostly positive reviews, with several critics hailing In Your Dreams as the best album of Nicks' solo career.

-AllMusic's Stephen Thomas Erlewine commented that producer Stewart's "real coup is focus, letting each element fit snugly together so In Your Dreams winds up capturing the essence of Stevie Nicks, which, as her previous three decades of solo albums prove, is no easy feat.", giving the album 4 of 5 stars.
+AllMusic's Stephen Thomas Erlewine commented that producer Stewart's "real coup is focus, letting each element fit snugly together so In Your Dreams winds up capturing the essence of Stevie Nicks, which, as her previous three decades of solo albums prove, is no easy feat.", giving the album four of five stars.

 Mikael Wood of Entertainment Weekly gave the release an "A", saying "We'll never complain about hearing Stevie warble the word dreams; indeed, several times here she comes remarkably close to Fleetwood Mac's platinum-plated best."